 - SEE THROUGH WINDOW: 7 browning levels and the clear view window allow for that perfect toast with every use; plus, the auto-shut off feature prevents overheating

 - QUICK + EASY: The crumb tray and glass window slide out for quick and easy clean up.
-The outer surface is all wipe-clean
+The outer surfaces all wipe-clean

 - WARRANTY: Backed by a 1-year manufacturer warranty, the Dash Clear View Toaster includes recipe book and recipe database access (all non-electric parts are easily wiped clean)